 - Plan your supply carefully.
 If you want to export a fruit or vegetable product which is already available in Europe, timing is important.
-Check the production calendar in Europe in order to determine potential demand for imported fresh products.
+Check the production calendar in Europe to determine the potential demand for imported fresh products.
 Buyers try to offer their customers the same products year-round and need to fill the gap in their seasonal planning.
 Timing is crucial.

 Position in the supply chain

-Strong buying position for supermarkets
+Strong buyer position for supermarkets

 Large retail organisations also put tremendous pressure on prices.
 This pressure is then passed on from service providers and importers to the exporter and producer.

 - Have a look at the website of France Agrimer or the Fresh Fruit Portal for a rough indication of wholesale catalogue pricing.
-Be aware that these are prices are mostly indicative and negotiable.
+Be aware that these prices are mostly indicative and negotiable.

-- See CBI’s Market Channels & Segments for more information on the role of the different players in the supply chain.
+- See CBI’s Market channels & segments for more information on the role of the different players in the supply chain.